itsjunetime/smserver/docs/API.md

 vals = {'text': 'text:Hello world!', 'chat': 'chat:email@email.org'}
 url = 'http://192.168.0.127:8741/send'

-# The files is still included in the next line 'cause the app crashes if the files parameter is null/empty.
+# The files is still included in the next line 'cause the app crashes if the files parameter is null/empty (dunno why).
 No files are actually sent with this example, though.
 post(url, files={'attachments': (None, '0')}, data=vals)
 ```